Contrast-Security-OSS/docs/content/admin/teamserver/config/integration/ad/ConfigureAD2.md

 **NOTE** - If testing a login seems to take an excessive amount of time, this is likely a result of having the wrong setting for the Follow Referrals option on the Advanced Settings screen.
 Flip the setting and you should be able to verify login functionality quickly.

-After all settings are verified and test logins are successful, click the "Save" button to write out the configuration to disk.
-A prompt about the implications of changing the Authentication Mode will be shown, then TeamServer will be restarted to effect the new configuration changes.
+After all settings are verified and test logins are successful, click **Finish** to complete the configuration.
+You will need to restart TeamServer in order for the authentication changes to be applied.

 <BR>